ssube/onnx-web/docs/dev-test.md

 This is the test plan for manual pre-release testing and should exercise all of the major features.

+Issues:

+- TODO

+Merges:

+- TODO

+Testing:

 - txt2img
   - 256x256 with SD v1.5
     - [ ] should fail: neon blobs
   - 512x512 with SD v1.5
+    - DEIS Multi
+      - [ ] should work
     - DPM Multi
       - [ ] should work
     - Euler A
       - [ ] should work
-  - 512x512 with SD v1.5
+  - 512x512 with SD v2.1
+    - [ ] should work
   - 768x768 with SD v2.1
     - [ ] should work, given sufficient memory
   - extra models
-    - Knollingcase
+    - 512x512 with Knollingcase
       - [ ] should work
-    - OpenJourney
+    - 512x512 with OpenJourney
       - [ ] should work
+    - 256x256 with OpenJourney
+      - [ ] should work
 - img2img
   - 256x256 input
-    - [ ] TODO
+    - [ ] should fail: neon blobs
   - 512x512 input
     - [ ] should work
   - 1024x768 input